rixiobarrios/VSCode_Hacks_and_Setting_Up_For_Success/README.md

 -   We covered a lot of different short cuts and tools today.
 Come back to this markdown as a reference and look up the things we did and keep practicing!
 -   These shortcuts will help you spend less time and energy managing your screen and workflow, and more time and energy thinking about writing GOOD CODE.
 -   As you learn more about what it means to be a developer, find the tools and extensions that work for YOU and make you HAPPY when you code. 👩‍💻👨‍💻
 -   This course is intense, but it should never get in the way of self-care.
 A gentle reminder to make sure you are eating well, getting out of the house, stretching, sleeping enough, and finding ways to unwind that aren't in front of a screen.
+You will find that you work better and faster if you are taking the time to take care of yourself.
 -   There is an expression: "If you don't have time to do it right the first time, when will you have time to do it right a second time?"
-So take those extra moments to do it right - your future self will thank you. 🙏
+So take those extra moments to do it right and build good habits NOW - your future self will thank you. 🙏

 <hr>